 Applicants will also be required to submit a pre-bid deposit at this stage for 20 percent of the cumulative base price for those blocks on which they have expressed their interest.

 The information submitted by applicants will be assessed by the PTA and those considered suitable for participation and have submitted the correct pre-bid deposit will, as per the timelines set, be informed by the PTA they are qualified applicants.

-KARACHI: Gold prices in the local market dropped by Rs1,000/tola on Monday following a decline in the international...
+KARACHI: Gold prices increased by Rs700 per tola on Monday in the local market despite a decline in the international...